 If you enjoyed my Matcha Brownie Mochi, you’ll love this super roasted, smoky Hojicha Brochi (Brownie Mochi).

-Be sure to tag me on Instagram @siftandsimmer — I’d love to see your creations!
+If you try out this recipe, be sure to tag me on Instagram @siftandsimmer or leave me a comment/rating below — I’d love to see your creations!

 Hojicha Brownie Mochi (Brochi)